 Promises are made for them by their parents and sponsors, who guarantee that the infants will be brought up within the Church, to know Christ and be able to follow him.

 Catechism – Book of Common Prayer page 858

-If you are interested in baptism, please come to a service (Sundays 8am and 10am) and speak to the rector, or contact the church via email or phone.
+If you are interested in baptism, please come to a Sunday service and speak to the rector, or contact the church via email or phone.